husnimarwan/weather-app-react/README.md

 This app uses the OpenWeatherMap API to fetch real weather data.
 You can find more information about the API endpoints used:
 - Current weather: `/data/2.5/weather`
 - 5-day forecast: `/data/2.5/forecast`
+- City geocoding: `/geo/1.0/direct`

 ## Contributing

 Feel free to submit issues or pull requests to improve the application.

+## Screenshots Directory

+If you'd like to add your own screenshots of the app:
+1. Create a `screenshots` directory in the project root
+2. Add your screenshots with descriptive names (e.g., `desktop-view.png`, `mobile-view.png`, `search-suggestions.png`)
+3. Update this README to showcase your screenshots